Here’s how I did it.

 It’s good for link building (since Google can crawl PDF files and follow links within them), and it’s great for traffic.

-The only problem is many viewers don’t know they can click on those links, so you have to tell them.
+Since many Slideshare viewers don’t know they can actually click on the links within presentations, you’ll have to tell them to do so.

 And that leads me to adding a call to action.